GMKAKISTOS/SAP_ABAP_Adopeform_Project/README.md

 Before working with this project, make sure you have access to:

-SAP NetWeaver 7.52 SP04 or a compatible SAP ABAP environment SAP GUI / appropriate SAP development tools
+SAP NetWeaver 7.52 SP04 or a compatible SAP ABAP environment SAP GUI and appropriate SAP development tools
 Adobe LiveCycle Designer 11.0
 Adobe Form Reader
 Appropriate authorization to create and maintain SAP Adobe Forms

-⚠️ The exact configuration required may vary depending on your SAP system and Adobe Forms setup.
+⚠️ The exact configuration may vary depending on your SAP system and Adobe Forms environment.

 🔧 Development Workflow

-A typical Adobe Forms development process follows these steps:
+A typical Adobe Forms development process follows these steps.

 1. Prepare the ABAP Data